 Donations and other initiatives to support Ukraine The Group made 10 million euro available to support the humanitarian emergency in Ukraine.
-60% of this donation was fully used in favour of initiatives abroad (in Ukraine and its borders) and 40% in Italy (for incoming refugees), thanks to cooperation agreements entered into with important humanitarian organisations: agreements were entered into with UNHCR1, Caritas, CESVI2, Banco Farmaceutico, Consiglio Italiano per i Rifugiati, Vicariate of Rome, Confederazione Nazionale delle Misericordie d'Italia, European Food Banks Federation, AVSI3, Action Against Hunger, Robert F. Kennedy Human Rights Italy and Bambini nel Deserto Onlus to support projects aimed at humanitarian protection, housing, direct economic support, health and psychological assistance, distribution of basic necessities and integration of Ukrainian refugees in Italy fundraising in favour of UNHCR1 amounting to 1.1 million euro was completed through the crowdfunding platform ISP ForFunding; the Bank doubled the amount raised Two fundraising initiatives were carried out: The first was launched through ForFunding, in support of Fondazione RAVA for children's hospitals in Ukraine (354,000 euro raised in total) where the Group contributed with a direct donation The second involved the Group's International Subsidiary Banks in 5 Eastern European countries, in support of local NGOs (255,000 euro raised in total) The Allowance for charitable, social and cultural contributions guaranteed support to two entities operating directly in Ukraine: Médecins Sans Frontières and Fondazione Soleterre for the distribution of emergency medical supplies to hospitals, training for health workers and the provision of shelter and continuity of care for children with cancer Intesa Sanpaolo made available 5,000 hours of paid leave from the Time Bank4 for the Group's people willing to volunteer to host refugees or work outside Italy with NGOs and non-profit organisations for humanitarian and so Key initiatives Over 260 people (95 households) were taken in by the International Subsidiary Banks Division Key initiatives in support of Pravex Bank's people Over 200 people (95 households) were taken in by the international Subsidiary Banks Division outside Ukraine Agreements were put in place to host ~210 Pravex Bank employees and their family members in Italy in apartments, residences and other accommodation arrangements.
+60% of this donation was fully used in favour of initiatives abroad (in Ukraine and its borders) and 40% in Italy (for incoming refugees), thanks to cooperation agreements entered into with important humanitarian organisations: agreements were entered into with UNHCR, Caritas, CESVI, Banco Farmaceutico, Consiglio Italiano per i Rifugiati, Vicariate of Rome, Confederazione Nazionale delle Misericordie d'Italia, European Food Banks Federation, AVSI, Action Against Hunger, Robert F. Kennedy Human Rights Italy and Bambini nel Deserto Onlus to support projects aimed at humanitarian protection, housing, direct economic support, health and psychological assistance, distribution of basic necessities and integration of Ukrainian refugees in Italy - fundraising in favour of UNHCR amounting to 1.1 million euro was completed through the crowdfunding platform ISP ForFunding; the Bank doubled the amount raised Two fundraising initiatives were carried out: Key initiatives in support of Pravex Bank's people Over 260 people (95 households) were taken in by the International Subsidiary Banks Division outside Ukraine Agreements were put in place to host ~210 Pravex Bank employees and their family members in Italy in apartments, residences and other accommodation arrangements.
 A Bank building was used to house ~35 workstations for Pravex Bank employees The Intesa Sanpaolo Onlus Foundation contributed 3,000 euro for each Pravex Bank employee fleeing Ukraine with underage children (285,000 euro in total) Other initiatives have been identified to support and facilitate the integration of the families of Pravex Bank staff housed in Group-owned flats and residential facilities in Bergamo, including sports activities, support for administrative activities, and ensuring access to schooling by providing devices for remote learning at Ukrainian schools A partnership was established with Caritas to provide services (for example health care), linguistic and cultural assistance

 (1) United Nations High Commissioner for Refugees.
 (2) Cooperazione e Sviluppo.
 (3) Associazione Volontari per il Servizio Internazionale.

-$^{^{\}scriptscriptstyle (4)}$ In agreement with the trade unions.
+(4) In agreement with the trade unions.